Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2Vec0-3000New.jpg)

 # TSNE maps of top 10,000 books

+The following pictures are zoom-ins from the full 10k book map TSNE image, followed by the full image.

 American history to the left merging in with general world history to the right